-Science at UM [S02-ep25]: From pancreatic islet transplantation to the AETE-ISO platform
+Science at UM [S02-ep25]: From Pancreatic Islet Transplants to the AETE-ISO Program

-In France in 2022, 5,494 organ transplants were performed, with tissue transplants numbering more than 6,000.
-This recovery following the difficult years of Covid has reduced the active waiting list to just under 11,000 patients.
+In France in 2022, 5,494 organ transplants were performed; for tissue transplants, that figure rose to over 6,000.
+This recovery following the difficult years of the COVID-19 pandemic has helped reduce the active waiting list to just under 11,000 patients.

-The history ofgraftsandtransplantsdates back tothe 19thcentury when, for the first time, a Swiss doctor, Jacques Reverdin, attempted to cover the surface of a wound with small piecesof skin.
-As you can imagine, this did not work very well, and it was not until 1886 that the first corneal graft was successfully performed.
+The history ofgraftsandtransplantsdates back tothe 19thcentury, when a Swiss doctor named Jacques Reverdin first attempted to cover the surface of a wound with small piecesof skin.
+As you might expect, this didn’t go very well, and it wasn’t until 1886 that the first successful corneal transplant was performed.

-These techniques improved throughout the 20th century and transplants became more common.
-In 1952, the first living kidney transplant was attempted on a young man named Marius Renard.
-The teenager died three weeks later, but this failure nevertheless enabled the medical profession to understand the role of T lymphocytes in the rejection process and to perform the first successful kidney transplant in 1954.
+These techniques improved throughout the 20th century, and organ transplantation began to develop.
+In 1952, the first living-donor kidney transplant was attempted on the young Marius Renard.
+The teenager died three weeks later, but this failure nevertheless enabled the medical community to understand the role of T cells in the rejection process and to successfully perform the first kidney transplant in 1954.

-For diabetics, the first pancreatic transplants were performed in 1976.
-That is what we will be focusing on today, or more precisely, the transplantation of pancreatic islets known as Langerhans islets, which has only been authorized by the French National Authority for Health since July 2020.
-Last March, Montpellier University Hospital successfully performed not its first islet transplant, but the first isolated islet transplant at the university hospital by the Cell Therapy Unit (UTC).
+For people with diabetes, the first pancreatic transplants were performed in 1976.
+That is the topic we will focus on today—or, more specifically, the transplantation of pancreatic islets, known as Langerhans islets, which has only been authorized by the French National Authority for Health (HAS) since July 2020.
+Last March, Montpellier University Hospital successfully performed not its first islet transplant, but the first isolated islet transplant at the hospital by the Cell Therapy Unit (UTC).

-Our two guests have made significant contributions to this breakthrough.
-Orianne Villars is a doctor in the endocrinology and diabetology department at Montpellier University Hospital, and Julia Sabatier is a hospital engineer in charge of the technical aspects and the laboratory that isolates these islets.
+Our two guests played a key role in this breakthrough.
+Orianne Villars is a physician in the Department of Endocrinology and Diabetes at Montpellier University Hospital, and Julia Sabatier is a hospital engineer in charge of the technical aspects and the laboratory that isolates these islets.

-In the second part of the program, we take you to the Faculty of Pharmacy, where the Hydropolis building houses the technical platform for OSU OREME's AETE-ISO research, which stands for "Analysis of Trace Elements in the Environment & Isotopes."
-The analyses carried out on this platform, where six people work, are used for research, particularly in the fields of water, the environment, geology, materials, bio-health, ecology, agronomy, and archaeology.
-We follow Rémi Freydier and Olivier Bruguier as they show us around.
+In the second part of the program, we take you to the School of Pharmacy, where the Hydropolis building houses the technical facilities for the OSU OREME’s AETE-ISO research program, which stands for “Analysis of Trace Elements in the Environment & Isotopes.”
+The analyses conducted at this facility, where six people work, are used for research, particularly in the fields of water, the environment, geology, materials, bio-health, ecology, agronomy, and archaeology.
+And we’ll be following Rémi Freydier and Olivier Bruguier as they give us a tour.

-Finally, our guest for the last three minutes is Caroline Blanvilain, assistant director of the Faculty of Education, who presents the exhibition Récits d'Horizon, which is still on display until June 8.
+Finally, our guest for the last three minutes is Caroline Blanvilain, associate dean of the School of Education, who introduces us to the exhibition *Récits d’Horizon*, which runs through June 8.

 Co-production: Divergence FM / University of Montpellier